Key senators criticize Trump for mocking Kavanaugh accuser

 At a political rally in Mississippi on Tuesday night, Trump mocked Ford’s testimony about the alleged assault in Maryland in 1982 when she was 15 and Kavanaugh was 17.

-Ford testified that she could not remember the precise date or location of the alleged assault, but offered a detailed account of the incident itself in which she said a drunken Kavanaugh pinned her down, tried to remove her clothing and covered her mouth when she screamed.
+Ford testified that she could not remember the precise date or location of the alleged assault or how she got home afterward, but offered a detailed account of the incident itself in which she said a drunken Kavanaugh pinned her down, tried to remove her clothing and covered her mouth when she screamed.

 “What neighborhood was it in?
 I don’t know.
 Where’s the house?
 I don’t know.
 Upstairs, downstairs, where was it?
 I don’t know.
 But I had one beer.
-That’s the only thing I remember,” Trump said in his imitation of Ford’s testimony.
+That’s the only thing I remember,” Trump, who was himself accused during the 2016 presidential race of sexual misconduct with numerous women, said in his imitation of Ford’s testimony.

 “And a man’s life is in tatters,” Trump added.